 Participate in an Externship

 Getting experience is another good way to develop your skills.
-Participating in an externship is a great way to get real-life practice with the guidance of an experienced pharmacy technician.
+Participating in a pharmacy technician externship is a great way to get real-life practice with the guidance of an experienced pharmacy technician.
 Having someone guide you and give you feedback is invaluable.